jgalvalisi/airflow/ETL-Process/readme.md

 2) clenaed_data_message

-ssss
+Deploying a message establishing that the data cleaning process was successfully done.

 3) load_data

+Load the final and cleaned CSV file ready to be used in Superset.

-After overcoming errors regarding the path of the original CSV file, both for import and export, we correctly made the connection.
+Regarding the ETL process, we dealt with some troubles when running our DAGs.
+In detail, after overcoming errors regarding the path of the original CSV file, both for import and export, we correctly made the connection.
 Now, we have the latest transformed version in the processed_data folder in our AIRFLOW_DOCKER folder.

 <img width="1650" alt="Screenshot 2023-08-17 at 09 59 47" src="https://github.com/jgalvalisi/airflow/assets/97465207/88389e33-150a-462a-90c5-a6acc47b4a07">

 ### Superset